Pascal Siakam: 2023–24 season: Eastern Conference Finals appearance

+2024–25 season: Third All-Star selection and second finals appearance

+On 8 July 2024, Siakam re-signed with the Pacers to a four-year, $189.5 million contract.
+On 30 October, Siakam scored 29 points and hit a game winner in a 135–132 overtime victory against the Boston Celtics in a playoff rematch.
+On January 29, 2025, Siakam scored a season-high 37 points on 15-of-21 shooting from the field in a 133–119 win over the Detroit Pistons.
+On 30 January, Siakam was named as reserve for the 2025 NBA All-Star Game, his third selection.

+In game 2 of the Pacers' first-round playoffs series against the Milwaukee Bucks, Siakam recorded 24 points, 11 rebounds, three assists and three steals in a 123–115 win.
+On May 13, Siakam had 21 points, eight rebounds and five assists in a 114–105 closeout win over the Cleveland Cavaliers in game 5, helping lead the Indiana Pacers to their second consecutive Eastern Conference Finals.
+In game 2 of the Eastern Conference Finals, Siakam scored a playoff career-high 39 points on 15-of-21 shooting in a 114–109 win over the New York Knicks, as the Pacers took a 2–0 series lead.
+In game 4 of the series, Siakam delivered 30 points on 11-of-21 shooting as the Pacers took a 3–1 lead.
+Siakam recorded 31 points, five rebounds, three assists and three blocks in game 6 to help the Pacers reach a 125–108 victory over the Knicks, granting him his second visit to the NBA Finals and the first appearance for the Pacers since 2000.
+He was named the Eastern Conference finals MVP after averaging 24.8 points per game on 52.4% shooting from the field and 50% from three-point range.
+On 5 June, the first game of his second Finals, he led the Pacers by scoring 19 points in a 111–110 come-from-behind victory.
+The Pacers went on to lose to the Oklahoma City Thunder in seven games.

 Player profile

 Siakam came into the NBA as a raw prospect but over the years has emerged as a high-end two-way wing player with playmaking and scoring ability, playing a variety of roles depending on the needs of the team.
 Siakam is considered one of the NBA's most versatile players.
-During the 2021–22 season, Siakam started games at both center and point guard, showing an ability to read double teams and make high level reads, while averaging a career high 5.3 assists per game.
+During the 2021–22 season, Siakam started games at both center and point guard, showing an ability to read double teams and make high level reads, while averaging a then-career-high 5.3 assists per game.
 Siakam is also considered one of the best defenders in the NBA.
 He is known for his ability to guard opposing players from the 1 through 5 positions, and for his efficiency as a rim protector in addition to being an excellent perimeter defender.
 Moreover, Siakam has gained a reputation from the beginning of his career as one of the best transition players in the league.